OVECJOE/OPlist/README.md

 - With a search syntax, it will become easier to introduce the concept of **multiple** disciples in a later version.
 - As programmers, we have to think programmatically...
 Do you agree? :smile:

+#### SUPPORTED "KING"S

+- SEARCH (default) - search the disciple(s) like every other search engine and returns a list of URLs where the disciple(s) is/are found.
+- FASTSEARCH - returns the closest match's contents and a link to its URL.
+This is for a fast search.

 ## AUTHORS

 OVECJOE <projectoplist@gmail.com>